Chennaiyin FC's ISL 2020-21 season: What went wrong, memorable moments, key players and more | Goal.com

 Chennaiyin's Players of the Season

 We do not feel that any player stood out with consistency to be named Chennaiyin's player of the season in what has been a disappointing season overall.
-However, in terms of consistency of performances, a couple of players who have been dependable are Memo Moura and Deepak Tangri in their roles.
+However, in terms of consistency of performances, a couple of players who have been dependable are Memo Moura, Reagan Singh and Deepak Tangri in their roles.

 Memo has been a dependable player for a struggling Chennaiyin whenever he has featured.
 The midfielder-cum-defender, who spent three seasons at Jamshedpur, had a decent debut season with the Machans and played 19 games for Csaba Laszlo of which 16 were starts.